-2.8.2.1.7.3.2 Establishment of radiotelephony communications
+2.5.2.1.7.3.2 Establishment of radiotelephony communications

-2.8.2.1.7.3.2.1 Full radiotelephony call signs shall always be used when establishing communication.
-The calling procedure of an aircraft establishing communication shall be in accordance with Table 2.8-2.
+2.5.2.1.7.3.2.1 Full radiotelephony call signs shall always be used when establishing communication.
+The calling procedure of an aircraft establishing communication shall be in accordance with Table 2.5-2.

-Table 2.8 - 2.
-Radiotelephony calling procedure (see 2.8.2.1.7.3.2.1)
+Table 2.5-2.
+Radiotelephony calling procedure\ (see 2.5.2.1.7.3.2.1)

-Type a) Type b) Type c) Designation of the Station Called MANILA RADIO MANILA RADIO MANILA RADIO Designation of the answering Station FABCD ORIENT ESTO PHILIPPINE 102
+Type a) Type b) Type c) Designation of the Station Called MANILA RADIO MANILA RADIO MANILA RADIO Designation of answering Station FABCD ORIENT ESTO PHILIPPINE 102 the

-^{} In certain cases where the call is initiated by the aeronautical station, the call may be effected by transmission of coded tone signal.
+\ In certain cases where the call is initiated by the aeronautical station, the call may be effected by transmission of coded tone signal.

-Stations having a requirement to transmit information to all stations likely to intercept shall preface such transmission by the general call ALL STATIONS, followed by the identification of the calling station.
+2.5.2.1.7.3.2.2 Stations having a requirement to transmit information to all stations likely to intercept shall preface such transmission by the general call ALL STATIONS, followed by the identification of the calling station.

-Note.- No reply is expected to such general calls unless individual stations are subsequently called to acknowledge receipt.
+Note.- No reply is expected to such general calls unless individual stations are subsequently called to acknowledge receipt

-The reply to the above calls shall be in accordance with Table 2.8-3.
+2.5.2.1.7.3.2.3 The reply to the above calls shall be in accordance with Table 2.5-3.
 The use of the calling aeronautical station's call sign followed by the answering aeronautical station's call sign shall be considered the invitation to proceed with transmission by the station calling.

-Table 2.8 - 3.
-Radiotelephony reply procedure (see 2.8.2.1.7.3.2.3)
+Table 2.5-3.
+Radiotelephony reply procedure\ (see 2.5.2.1.7.3.2.3)

-Туре а) Type b) Type c) Designation of Station Called FABCD ORIENT ESTO PHILIPPINE 102 the Designation of the answering station MANILA RADIO MANILA RADIO MANILA RADIO
+Туре e a) Тур e b ) Type c) Designation of Station Called FABCD ORIENT ESTO PHILIPPINE 102 the Designation of the answering station MANILA RADIO MANILA RADIO MANILA R ADIO

-^{} With the exception of the telephony designators and the type of aircraft, each character in the call sign shall be spoken separately.
-When individual letters are spelled out, the radiotelephony spelling alphabet prescribed in 2.8.2.1.3 shall be used.
-Numbers are to be spoken in accordance with 2.8.2.1.4.
+\ With the exception of the telephony designators and the type of aircraft, each character in the call sign shall be spoken separately.
+When individual letters are spelled out, the radiotelephony spelling alphabet prescribed in 2.5.2.1.3 shall be used Numbers are to be spoken in accordance with 2.5.2.1.4.

-With the exception of the telephony designators and the type of aircraft, each character in the call sign shall be spoken separately.
-When individual letters are spelled out, the radiotelephony spelling alphabet prescribed in 2.8.2.1.3 shall be used Numbers are to be spoken in accordance with 2.8.2.1.4.
+\\ With the exception of the telephony designators and the type of aircraft, each character in the call sign shall be spoken separately.
+When individual letters are spelled out, the radiotelephony spelling alphabet prescribed in 2.5.2.1.3 shall be used.
+Numbers are to be spoken in accordance with 2.5.2.1.4.